IVSoftware/dgv-with-auto-total-class/readme.md

 ***
 **BINDABLE PROPERTIES**

 In order to create a bound property that supports two-way communication, you need a way to detect and notify when the properties change.
-For the `parent` class it would look something like this:
+For example, to make the `total` property bindable in the `parent` class do this:

     public class parent : INotifyPropertyChanged
     {